Uncle Luke: 1980s

 In the early 1980s, Campbell worked as a cook at Mount Sinai Hospital in Miami Beach and as a concert promoter in Miami, bringing rap groups of that era to Miami.
 In 1983, he also enrolled in an eight-week study course at Miami public radio station WDNA, where he learned basic audio editing and production techniques.

 In 1984, Campbell took notice of a single from California named "Revelation" by 2 Live Crew, which consisted of two rappers (Fresh Kid Ice and Amazing V) and a DJ (Mr. Mixx).
 The single was a hit on the South Florida club circuit, and Campbell decided to bring them from California to Miami for a performance.
 He took a special interest in the group and began managing them.

 2 Live Crew eventually fully relocated to Florida without Amazing Vee and in 1986, 2 Live Crew recorded "Throw the D" with "Ghetto Bass" on the B-side, they went into a joint venture with Campbell to start Luke Skyywalker Records, which was also his first MC name.

 In April of that year, Brother Marquis joined the group in Miami.
 Campbell gave The 2 Live Crew a record deal and officially joined the group.
 They exploded on the local scene with their gold-selling debut album, The 2 Live Crew Is What We Are (1986).
-This made Luke Skyyywalker and his bandmates rap superstars in south Florida.
+This made Luke Skyywalker and his bandmates rap superstars in south Florida.
 On April 20, 1987, a clerk at Starship Records in Callaway, Florida was arrested and charged with a felony for selling a copy of The 2 Live Crew Is What We Are to a 14-year-old girl.
 The charges were dropped before trial.